Active Inference and Behavior Trees for Reactive Action Planning and Execution in Robotics: Generative models

+Given the generative model above, we are interested in finding the posterior hidden causes of sensory data.
+For the sake of these derivations, we consider that the parameters associated with the task are known and do not introduce uncertainty.
+Using Bayes rule:

-Computing the model evidence $P(\bar{o})$ exactly is a well known and often intractable problem in Bayesian statistics.
-The exact posterior is then computed minimising the Kullback-Leibler divergence ($D_{KL}$, or KL-Divergence) with respect to an approximate posterior distribution $Q(\bar{s},\pi)$.
+Computing the model evidence $P(\bar{o})$ exactly is a well-known and often intractable problem in Bayesian statistics.
+The exact posterior is then computed minimizing the Kullback-Leibler divergence ($D_{KL}$, or KL-Divergence) with respect to an approximate posterior distribution $Q(\bar{s},\pi)$.
 Doing so, we can define the free-energy as a functional of approximate posterior beliefs which result in an upper bound on surprise.
 By definition $D_{KL}$ is a non-negative quantity given by the expectation of the logarithmic difference between $Q(\bar{s},\pi)$ and $P(\bar{s},\pi|\bar{o})$.
 Applying the KL-Divergence:

 $D_{KL}$ is the information loss when $Q$ is used instead of $P$.
 Considering equation \eqref{eq:app_bayes} and the chain rule, equation \eqref{eq:app_dkl} can be rewritten as: